RJ sacked for asking if Australia PM`s partner gay

 "Yeah, but you hear it, he must be gay, he`s a hairdresser," Sattler said.

 Gillard, Australia`s first women leader, accused Sattler of making generalisations about male hairdressers.

 "To all the hairdressers out there, including the men who are listening, I don`t think in life one can actually look at a whole profession full of different human beings and say, `Gee we know something about every one of those human beings`," she said.

 "I mean it`s absurd, isn`t it?"

 But Sattler, who works for Fairfax Radio, pressed his case.
 "You can confirm that he`s not?" he asked.

 "Oh, Howard, don`t be ridiculous, of course not," she shot back.

 The Perth radio host refused to drop the matter and continued his line of questioning before Gillard told him to bring himself "back to Earth".

 Management at the radio station at first issued a statement saying Sattler had been suspended pending an internal inquiry while apologising to Gillard.

-But on Friday afternoon general manager Martin Boylen announced on air he had been fired.
+But this afternoon general manager Martin Boylen announced on air he had been fired.